 We will be happy to advise you on the selection of your optimal housing material for your application.

-The Reed technic allows a non-contact switching of an electrical signal or voltage, with the help of a magnetic field.
-Here, a defined external magnetic field acts on a special ferromagnetic switching contact, also called Reed switch .
+The reed technology allows a non-contact switching of an electrical signal or voltage, with the help of a magnetic field.
+Here, a defined external magnetic field acts on a special ferromagnetic switching contact, also called reed switch or reed contact.
 This magnetic field is usually generated by a permanent magnet or a coil.
 Products based on this technique are also called Reed sensors.

 - Non-contact, low-wear switching process